 The region has been remarkably stable over the millennia and has a fascinating range of flora and fauna.
 Separated only by cliff-walls, subarctic tundra and Sonoran desert are neighbors on the Colorado Plateau.
 Snow-capped mountains rise off the desert floor.
 Deep pools of water rest among petrified sand dunes.
 On burning cliff-faces luxurious flower gardens hide in corners of the canyon watered by springs.

 The Plateau is the world’s foremost museum of earth history.
 To descend into its canyons is to experience history in reverse.
-Each layer of rock represents an earlier epoch on the calendar of geological time.
+Each layer of rock represents an earlier era on the calendar of geological time.

-Here too, also frozen in time, lie the remains of 12,000 years of human occupation, spanning the entire temporal range of human prehistoric development from the Paleo-Indian culture to the modern Pueblo Indians.
-The civilization of the Anasazi, which mysteriously disappeared around 1300 A.D., left behind one of the richest archeological treasure-troves on the planet.
-Scattered throughout the canyons and mesas of the Colorado Plateau are thousands of prehistoric stone structures — granaries, pit-houses, cliffhouses, kivas, watchtowers — entire cities of stone.
-In parts of southeastern Utah, the archeological site density is as high as 80 sites per square mile.
+Thousands of prehistoric stone structure are scattered throughout the canyons and mesas of the Colorado Plateau.
+Explore granaries, pit-houses, cliff houses, kivas, watchtowers, and entire cities of stone.
+The archeological site density is as high as 80 sites per square mile in parts of southeastern Utah.
 In San Juan County alone, there are 15,000 known archeological sites, a mere 10 percent of the estimated total number.

 The towns in which we stay are unique.
-Sedona, Bluff and Moab all date from the 1880’s and are now artist colonies and magnets for outdoor enthusiasts.
+Sedona, Bluff and Moab all date from the 1880s and are now artist colonies and magnets for outdoor enthusiasts.